yasamanmajedi/RS/README.md

 6- Neural Network Collaborative Filtering

-Compare to my thesis, there are quite changes in the code, and also the dataset has changed.
+Compared to my thesis, there are quite changes in the code.